Festus-Kwafo/InventoryAppCSharp/README.md

 🤞 An admin should be able to create and manage other users.\
 🤞 An admin should be able to reset password for other users.
 (Attendance and admins)\
 🤞 An attendant should be able to open and start till (sales).\
-🤞 An attendant should be able to perform sales transactions, a typical sale involve;
+🤞 An attendant should be able to perform sales transactions, a typical sale involve;\
-  1. Scanning of barcode
+    🙄 Scanning of barcode \
-  2. Recording of transactions with transaction details.
+    🙄 Recording of transactions with transaction details. \
-  3. Maintaining appropriate ledger on stock levels.
+    🙄 Maintaining appropriate ledger on stock levels. \
-  4. Generating sales receipt.
+    🙄 Generating sales receipt. \
-  5. PRINT IT\
+    🙄 PRINT IT \
 🤞 An attendant should be able to close a till (sales) for the day.\
 🤞 An attendant should be able to generate sales report for daily transactions.\
 🤞  Admin should be able to generate sales report.\